 Alien Charged With Immigration Violation

-PITTSBURGH, Pa. ‑ A citizen of Mexico, has been indicted by a federal grand jury in Pittsburgh on a charge of violating federal immigration laws, United States Attorney David J. Hickton announced today.
+ERIE, Pa. ‑ A resident of Zacatecas, Mexico, has been indicted by a federal grand jury in Erie on a charge of violating federal immigration laws, United States Attorney David J. Hickton announced today.

-The one‑count indictment named Filiberto Ramirez‑Villegas, 23, of Mexico, as the sole defendant.
+The one-count indictment named Rosalio Rojas-Robles, 34, as the sole defendant.

-United States Immigration and Customs Enforcement and the Ross Township Police Department conducted the investigation leading to the indictment in this case.
+The Bureau of Customs and Border Protection conducted the investigation leading to the indictment in this case.

 An indictment or information is an accusation.
 A defendant is presumed innocent unless and until proven guilty.